inkVerb/VIP/501/Lesson-08.md

   - *Redirect to webapp.php if no login*
   - *Message and admin links if logged in*
   - *Note we used the `$head_title` variable for the browser `<title>`*
+- *in.login_head.php has two changes:*
+  - *Line 38 redirects to blog.php*
+  - *Line 188 has a link to edit.php*
-- *in.login_head.php near the bottom has a link to edit.php*
+  - *near the bottom has a link to edit.php*
 - *edit.php is very simple now, but it contains our three prep files:*
   - *in.config.php*
   - *in.functions.php*